 There are various financial options available when finding a care home for a loved one.
-Each will depend on your financial circumstance, individual care needs and personal requirements.
-The level of care required will be subject to an assessment which will be undertaken by the care home team.
-The assessment can take place at hospital, in your own home or at the care home, depending on circumstances.
+Each will depend on your personal financial circumstance, individual care needs and personal requirements.
+The level of care required will be subject to assessments and may incur additional costs.

 - Can the home be reached by public transport?

 - Does the home have car parking?

 - What are the views and local amenities like?

 - Is there wheelchair access through the home, including wide doorways etc?

 - Can residents choose their daily routine?